jupaol/SO-Answers/README.md

 SO-Answers
 ==========

-Used to answer questions from Stack Overflow
+Used to answer questions from Stack Overflow and test stuff